Nashville7/Cursor_Animation/README.md

 # Cursor_Animation

-- Just a small vanilla project
+- Just a small html,css and javascript project